Myrtle Park Batting Cage

 - Only one batter in the cage at a time (except when picking up the balls).

 - Check tightness of all bolts and nuts at regular intervals.
 If any looseness, vibration, or rattle is noticed, correct immediately before further use.

 - When the batter has taken his/her stance and indicates he or she is ready to hit, hold the ball high in the air where the batter can see the ball.
 Then bring the ball down to the chute simulating live action so that the batter can time the ball correctly.
 Set the ball in the feed chute and release.
 Do not drop the ball into the chute.
 Watch the ball into the wheels, then look up at the batter.
-The whole feeding operation should be smooth and without interruption.
-Give the batter time to re set prior to the next pitch.

 - Make sure lights are off, machine is off and unplugged and covered when finished.